jishi/node-sonos-http-api/README.md

 settings.json
 -------------

 If you want to change default settings, you can create a settings.json file and put in the root folder.
+This will be parsed as JSON5, to be more forgiving.
+See http://json5.org/ for more info.

 Available options are: